Welcome, visitor! Wanting to learn more about international money transfers? you have come to the right place. This is the sole purpose of our FAQ.

 Bear in mind FX brokers are constantly tweaking their operations, introducing new services, features and promotions, so it is recommended to check this website every once in a while!

-18. Are Western Union and MoneyGram in this group?
+Are Western Union and MoneyGram included in the “FX money transfers” group?

 However, Travelex does not operate in the same niche as a company like HiFX or Currencies Direct for example.
 They are small remittances oriented and offer cash withdrawals which money transfer companies we recommend don’t.
 You could say they are direct competitors to companies like Azimo or World Remit.

 The market positioning of a company can sometimes influence what price, access and service it can offer clients.
 We still covered them on our reviews and they got terrible ratings – Western Union review and MoneyGram review are available here.
 This can however change, and we encourage all readers to review any FX company they have dealt with in the past, by visiting our Review page and adding their comment.

 Can I lock current rate for a future transfer?

 In technical terms, fixing and exchange rate can be called hedging and consists in entering into a forward contract transaction.
 A forward transaction is exactly the same as a spot transaction, only it is agreed at future date at a pre-agreed exchange rate.